The Guide to UX of Banking Apps

 This emotional engagement is key to building loyalty and distinguishing a brand in a competitive landscape.
 Again, a much higher desirability is among the key differentiators that enable neobanks to thrive.

-Three compontents of UX
+Three components of UX

 UX Principles